ScottLogic/iOS7-day-by-day/00-uikit-dynamics/00-uikit-dynamics.md

 you run up the app, nothing will happen.
 This is because the system starts in and equilibrium state - we need to perturb the system to see some motion.

-TODO: Put an image of a pendulum here.

 ### Gesture responsive behaviors

 We need to add a gesture recognizer to the ball bearing to allow the user to